Orlando Sabino: Crimes and Capture

 After traveling for miles, he arrived at the Alto Paranaíba region, where he was accused of practicing robbery in the region of Araxá and murder in Patrocínio and Coromandel in late 1971.
-Sabino then travelled to the southern area of Minas Gerais, where he allegedly committed homicides in Davinópolis and Ouvidor’s outskirts, before heading to Tupaciguara, Centralina, Capinópolis and Canápolis.
+Sabino then travelled to the southern area of Minas Gerais, where he allegedly committed homicides in Davinópolis and Ouvidor's outskirts, before heading to Tupaciguara, Centralina, Capinópolis and Canápolis.
 Sabino was known for invading farms and spending long periods free of human contact, sneaking through the vegetation.

 Around 300 men were part of his manhunt, from military and civil police officers, cavalry, agents of Brazil's then active Department of Political and Social Order (DOPS), detectives, Army officers; all of which were helped by armed volunteers, farmers and hunters.
 Numbers, nonetheless, are exaggerated.Army troops [which] are manoeuvring in the Chanel of São Simão, Cemig's and FAB's helicopters, besides new reinforcements of PMMG's detection dogs will be deployed today in pursuit of the madman spreading panic in the region of Ituitaba, after killing 25 people - 13 in Minas [Gerais] and 12 in Goiás.

 [...] starting today [the police operation] will have helicopters and over 180 Army soldiers, increasing numbers to over a thousand participants in the manhunt.While the police and Army laid siege to capture the Monster of Capinópolis, rural population lived in panic: farms were abandoned, the rice harvest was delayed; a small rural exodus happened since many started looking for cities' safety, which also caused a supply crisis and extra costs for municipal administrations.
 Operation's headquarters, Capinópolis' municipality almost went bankrupt.

-Sabino was eventually captured in Ipiaçu, on the banks of the Tejuco River in March 10, 1972, after seventeen days of persecution; the largest manhunt ever held in the state, with over two hundred policemen on patrol.
+Sabino was eventually captured in Ipiaçu, on the banks of the Tejuco River on March 10, 1972, after seventeen days of persecution; the largest manhunt ever held in the state, with over two hundred policemen on patrol.

 After being arrested, a filthy Sabino was displayed in public squares to the local population, in each town he had committed crimes; where he would also be judged by those crimes.

-During questioning in Tupaciguara in March 20, 1972, Sabino confessed to have murdered Antenor Lourenço and Inês Fernandes dos Santos.
+During questioning in Tupaciguara on March 20, 1972, Sabino confessed to have murdered Antenor Lourenço and Inês Fernandes dos Santos.
 According to the attorney Mário José de Faria, Orlando detailed the murders and thefts by him committed, however, Faria stated that "If you asked if he had built Brasília, he'd say yes; if he had bombed Hiroshima, he answered he did.
 So I urged the judge for [Orlando's] sanity to be examined, urgent."

 Faria also stated "We stood before a criminally irresponsible being, a being who killed; a psychopath."

-In April 27, 1972, Sabino was taken to the Penitentiary Antônio Dutra Ladeira, in Ribeirão das Neves, near the capital Belo Horizonte.
+On April 27, 1972, Sabino was taken to the Penitentiary Antônio Dutra Ladeira, in Ribeirão das Neves, near the capital Belo Horizonte.